Reusing Base Game Files

 The Starter Project provided on the SML releases page excludes game models, textures, etc. for copyright and download size reasons.
 In their place, the Starter Project includes empty "placeholder" assets that, at runtime, will be resolved into the correct assets if you were to reference them, or simply excludes the asset from the project (which is the case for many textures).
 These placeholder assets have the exact same name and Blueprint Path as the real asset, but contain the bare minimum information (usually just the name) required to identify the content within the editor, and nothing more.

 The placeholder system is what allows you to list base game items in

 The Starter Project includes

 FGItemDescriptor placeholders for most base game items.

-If the game has updated since you downloaded your copy of the starter project, or you are looking for some less commonly used assets, you may be missing some of these placeholders.
-In this case, you can create the placeholder yourself by finding the correct path to the asset with UModel, then creating an asset of the same type with the same name in that location.
+If the game has updated since you downloaded your copy of the Starter Project, or you are looking for some less commonly used assets, you may be missing some of these placeholders.
+In this case, you can create the placeholder yourself by finding the correct path to the asset, then creating an asset of the same type with the same name at that path in your Starter Project.
 This process is described below.

 As an example, let’s say you wanted to reuse the static mesh and icon from the HUB Parts component mentioned earlier.

 The first step is to track down the location of the asset in the base game.
 This is done by figuring out the Blueprint Path of the asset via the Satisfactory Wiki, finding the content on a reference list, or via searching around for it in FModel (the case for most GUI elements).